google/clusterfuzz/docs/clusterfuzz/architecture.md

 Fuzzing bots are machines that run scheduled tasks.
 They lease tasks from platform specific queues.
 The main tasks that bots run are:
 - `fuzz`: Run a fuzzing session.
-- `progression`: Check if a testcase still reproduces or if it's fixed.
+- `progression`: Check if a test case still reproduces or if it's fixed.
 - `regression`: Calculate the revision range in which a crash was introduced.
 - `minimize`: Perform testcase [minimization].
 - `corpus_pruning`: Minimize a [corpus]({{ site.baseurl
   }}/reference/glossary/#corpus) to smallest size based on coverage (libFuzzer only).
-- `analyze`: Run a manually uploaded testcase against a job to see if it crashes.
+- `analyze`: Run a manually uploaded test case against a job to see if it crashes.

 There are two kinds of bots on ClusterFuzz: